-Even for the non-sports fanatic, sporting events are an amazing environment for conducting business.
-The casual, enthusiastic nature of the environment allows clients to relax.
+Even for the non-sports fanatic, sporting events are an amazing environment for hosting in-person events.
+The casual, enthusiastic nature of the environment allows clients to relax and are a great option for transitioning back from virtual to in-person events.
 And with the proverbial ice broken, you can have some truly honest and productive conversations.
 So it’s no surprise that companies spend around $20B per year on sporting events for clients.

 When planning a B2B marketing event with a sports theme, you can go with tried-and-true activities like tickets to local stadium games, or you can take the event off the court (so to speak) into more creative territory.
 Depending on the client, the goal, and the size of your event, there are a wealth of venue options for B2B sports outings.
 Here are a few of our favorites:

 Booking a luxury suite is a classic for business entertaining.
 Among other reasons, suites offer a private space where clients don’t have to love baseball to enjoy the vibe and setting.
 Most major stadiums will have luxury suites available, but renting a suite in one of the America’s great baseball cities takes the VIP experience up a notch.
 Don’t miss:

 - Cardinals Suites Busch Stadium in St Louis

 Best for: Mid-range client entertainment for medium-sized groups

 Fantasy sports camp